sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 storytelling, and improv means rolling with the punches sometimes.

-## Critical Flip
+## Critical Success

 ![Critical Flip card](images/critical_flip_card.png){ width=2.5inch }

 One of the 20 cards in your Deckahedron is the "Critical Success card".
 It has a ✔✔ symbol on every edge and a green circle in the middle.

-If you *resolve a flip* with the Critical Success card, you can use the Critical Flip move to get an advantage card on your next move.
+If you *resolve a flip* with the Critical Success card, you can do two things:

+ * Spend green tokens 1-for-1 to go up levels in the move that was just resolved
+ * Use the Critical Flip move to make another move, right now, and get an advantage card on that move

 If you choose to Critical Flip, the spotlight stays on you for a little bit longer while you make your bonus move.